Australia

 Manda Trautwein

-Manda is a Director in our Business Advisory division who enjoys working with entrepreneurial businesses who have strong growth aspirations.
+Manda is a Partner in our Business Advisory division who enjoys working with entrepreneurial businesses who have strong growth aspirations.
 Manda is a trusted sounding board for clients on strategic business planning issues drawing on her experience in business valuations, mergers and acquisitions and ASX listings to maximise business outcomes and support clients to achieve their commercial objectives.

 Read more >